 720. Biological Psychology.
-(3) Study of the biological basis of behavior and mental processes, with emphasis on current developments in neuroscience, and human applications of this information.
-Laboratory work in neuroanatomy and psychophysiology.
+(3) Study of the biological basis of behavior and mental processes, with

 728. Human Cognition.
 (3) Current theory and research on functional characteristics and neural correlates of cognitive processes in such areas as memory, attention, and language.